bcgov/nr-forests-access-management/scripts/kc_data_transfer/readme.md

 from keycloak, to FAM.
 At a high level the script will:

 1. extracts/reads the roles that have been entered into keycloak for the FOM application
-1. filters the roles to include only forest client related roles
+1. filters the roles to exclude 2 test roles
-1. for each forest client role, creates a corresponding role in FAM, if it doesn't already exist
-1. Retrieves the users who are members of the current keycloak role
+2. Retrieves the users who are members of the each keycloak role
-1. Calls the FAM user / role assignment end point to add the user to the equivalent fam role
+3. Calls the FAM user / role assignment end point to add the user to the equivalent fam role

 # Script setup